At a Glance

 Continue the Conversation

 The initial meeting with your advisor should clarify your goals; however, thorough exit planning requires more than one interaction.
 Maintaining a mutually beneficial relationship with your advisor throughout the exit planning process is critical.
+Your advisor should use the following practices to ensure continuing productive conversations with you as you transition out of your business:- Clarification questions: After you respond to a question, your advisor should repeat your answer to confirm that they understood you correctly.

 - Practice diligent note-taking: Your advisor should take detailed, readable notes at each meeting.